toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 - Simple Parallel	data 0x3
 - Simple Parallel	data 0xF
 - Simple Parallel	data 0xB

+It is important if you are reading Q4-Q7 or Q7-Q4.

 ### Pins S0, S1, S2 on CPU 8088
 5 pins are read.